-As currently proposed, Section 8 rental assistance will be available for all 85 renovated units, and tenants will continue to pay income-based rents equal to 30% of their adjusted gross incomes.
+As currently proposed, Section 8 rental assistance will be available for all 76 renovated units, and tenants of those units will continue to pay income-based rents equal to 30% of their adjusted gross incomes.

-In the unlikely event the project-based rental assistance is not available and all 85 units operate exclusively under the Tax Credit program guidelines, it is our opinion the maximum allowable rents are aggressive for this market given the limited unit amenity offerings and small square footage and would likely need to be reduced for at least a portion of units in the non-subsidized scenario in order to reach and maintain stabilized occupancy.
+In the unlikely non-subsidized scenario, the rents for the subject units would be limited to the maximum allowable 50% and 60% AMI levels of \$774 and \$868 for studios, respectively, and \$775 and \$930 for one-bedroom units, respectively.
+In our opinion, the maximum allowable rents are aggressive for this market given the limited unit amenity offerings, and would likely need to be reduced for at least a portion of units in the non-subsidized scenario in order to reach and maintain stabilized occupancy.